liferay/liferay-docs/develop/tutorials/articles/03-developing-an-android-app/02-creating-guestbook-list-screenlet/02-creating-the-screenlet-ui.markdown

 ## Creating the Row Layout [](id=creating-the-row-layout)

-First, you must create the layout that defines the Screenlet's UI for each list row.
-Since each row in Guestbook List Screenlet displays only a single guestbook's name, its layout needs to contain only a single `TextView`.
+First, you must create the layout that defines the UI for each row in the list.
+Since each row in Guestbook List Screenlet displays only a single guestbook's name, the row layout only needs a single `TextView`.
 Create the following layout file `res/layout/guestbook_row.xml`:

     <?xml version="1.0" encoding="utf-8"?>
     <LinearLayout xmlns:android="http://schemas.android.com/apk/res/android"